analysiscenter/cardio/doc/models.md

 # Models

-This is a place where ecg models live.
+This is a place where ECG models live.
 You can write your own model or exploit provided models, however, any model should extend [base_model]() class.

 ## Base model
 All what you may need from model are the following methods: